elm/projects/README.md

 Same idea as visualizing compilation, but instead we see progress on tests.

-Tests are often heirarchical, so we can have things organized by top-level test suites.
+Tests are often hierarchical, so we can have things organized by top-level test suites.
 Those turn green if every sub-test is green.
 If any sub-test fail, we can navigate down the heirarchy until we get the particulars of that exact test.

 Again, we can have speed statistics, so if some tests are super slow it is easy to discover and work on.